scardetto/physique/README.md

 # Physique - Beautiful builds for .NET

 Physique is an opinionated build framework that allows you to create a professional build process for your solution with minimal configuration.
-You tell physique a little about your solution, and it creates a complete set of rake tasks to build, test and package your apps for deployment.
+You tell Physique a little about your solution, and it creates a complete set of rake tasks to build, test and package your apps for deployment.

 ## Features